Purchasing School Meals

 I lost my copy of the eligibility notice (Action-Taken Notice) I received and would like a copy so that I can apply for other benefits.

-Families seeking other benefits may also refer to the organizations to which they are applying to the income guidelines that are on our website or on the second page of the application.
+Families seeking other benefits may also refer the organizations to which they are applying to the income guidelines that are on our website or on the second page of the application.
 Parents/guardians would need to disclose the number of household members and gross income so that the organization could evaluate their eligibility.